odkr/lpassh-add/MANUAL.md

-*Filesystem:* You need to store public and private keys in the same directory, with the filename of the public key being that of the private key, save for also ending with '.pub'.
+*Filesystem:* You need to store public and private keys in the same directory, with the filename of the public key being that of the private key plus '.pub'.
 (This is what OpenSSh does by default.)

 ![A terminal client showing files.](illustration-keys.png)